kubernetes-sigs/gateway-api/geps/gep-696/index.md

 In any case, the conformance tests file names should be meaningful and easy to understand.

-(MAKE sure to also include conformance tests that covers mesh)
+(Make sure to also include conformance tests that cover mesh)

 ## Alternatives